Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 models are found inside ./Quantification_COL1A1/saved_models.
 The former models could not be saved to Github due to their size. trad_unet_256_64.h5 model is the most optimised one out of the models is thus the recommended one.

 ## Approach 1
 With 1_Deconvolution.ijm, the macro asks for the user to enter the input directory, which is recommended to be the directory called original_images inside Fiji.app folder as well as deconvolution option (A,B,C).
-A corresponds to the optimised deconvolution, B corresponds to the Hematoxylin-DAB deconvolution and
-C corresponds Hematoxylin and eosin stain deconvolution.
+A corresponds to the optimised deconvolution, B corresponds to the Hematoxylin-DAB deconvolution and C corresponds Hematoxylin and eosin stain deconvolution.
 The macro will automatically generate the COL1A1 channel image and HuNu channel images into the directory where the images were originally saved.
 After this, the workflow can be run as usual using the command:

 ```
 bash ImageQuantification
 ```

+Note that if you are not using Linux, you should change the step 4's ImageJ app to the one specific for your OS.
+Currently It is ./Fiji.app/ImageJ-linux64.

 When the script is run on the terminal, the script asks for the path to the original_images folder, patch size along with the path to the model that will be used for segmenting the images.
-The patch size refers to the size of the pathces into which the imported image is cut into.
+The patch size refers to the size of the patches into which the imported image is cut into.
 This must correspond to the patch size with which the model was trained with.
 An example output when the script is run and example input:
 ```